odkr/pandoc-zotxt.lua/README.md

 2. Unpack the repository.
 3. Move it to the `filters` sub-directory of your Pandoc data directory \
    (`pandoc --version` tells you where that is).
-4. Move the file **pandoc-zotxt.lua** from the repository directory up into the `filters` directory.
+4. Symlink or move the file `pandoc-zotxt.lua` from the repository directory up into the `filters` directory.
+5. You may also want to copy the manual page from the `man` directory in the repository to wherever your operating system searches for manual pages (e.g., `/usr/local/share/man/man1`, `/usr/share/man/man1`).

 If you are using a POSIX-compliant system (e.g., Linux or macOS) and have [curl](https://curl.haxx.se/) or [wget](https://www.gnu.org/software/wget/),